 FAA Rules and Regulations

 Failure to follow FAA regulations and safety rules points to negligence on the part of the pilot, air traffic controller, or other parties who violated FAA rules and regulations.
-After a plane crash, the NTSB will determine whether any FAA rules or regulations were violated and, frequently, there an FAA safety regulations will be found.
-Even if the FAA does not find a violation, a California plane crash attorney will perform an independent investigation that may lead to discovery of an FAA regulation violation.
-This type of dedication, among other detailed investigative procedures, demonstrates our level of commitment to protecting your legal rights and gives you the assurance that you are retaining the right lawyer to protect your family’s rights.
+After a plane crash, the NTSB will determine whether any FAA rules or regulations were violated.
+Even if the FAA does not find a violation, a good plane crash attorney will perform an independent investigation that may lead to discovery of an FAA regulation violation.
+This type of dedication, among other detailed investigative procedures, demonstrates our level of commitment to protecting your legal rights and gives you the assurance that you are retaining the best possible lawyer to protect your family’s rights.